 <br />

-<div class="panel-heading">Select Profile Image</div>
+<div >Select Profile Image</div>

-<input type="file" name="insert_image" id="insert_image" accept="image/*" />
+<input type=file name=insert_image id="insert_image" accept="image/*" />

 <br />